 Ecole Jeannine Manuel

-One of the key advantages of Ecole Jeannine Manuel is that children do not have to be fluent French or English speakers to gain a place. École Jeannine Manuel admits non French-speaking and non-English speaking students up to Year 7 and supports them to adapt to a bilingual curriculum.
+One of the smaller French English bi-lingual schools in London is Ecole Jeannine Manuel.
+One of the key advantages of this Bloomsbury school, is that children do not have to be fluent French or English speakers to gain a place. École Jeannine Manuel admits non French-speaking and non-English speaking students up to Year 7 and supports them to adapt to a bilingual curriculum.
 For this reason, it attracts francophone as well as anglophone and international families.
 The school currently boasts 33 different nationalities, all of whom receive a quality French/English bilingual education from ages 3-18.

 A young school which opened in September 2016, École Jeannine Manuel London is a branch of its sister school, École Jeannine Manuel Paris which is a top-ranked Paris secondary school.
 It benefits from the support and the excellent long-standing reputation of the Paris schools and all London staff train at the Paris school.
 In September 2016, it welcomed 185 pupils and aims to grow to 1000 over the next few years.
 It will offer a choice between the French Baccalaureate and the IB.